valtzu/pipxe/README.md

 3. Wait a couple of minutes, it should load images directly from the [images.maas.io] (~500MB or so)
 4. You can now SSH to the machine (get the IP from dnsmasq output for example), username `unsafe`, password `unsafe`

-Within a few seconds you should see iPXE appear and begin booting from the network:

 Build from source
 -----------